Boo-leans/eCommerce-client/README.md

 Our team has built an e-commerce Site where users may peruse a list of available items, add them to their shopping cart, and checkout with our included payment system.
-With our app, users may also view their past purchase history and if they are unsatisfied with their purchases, may return them and recieve a full refund.
-Items will be visible for unregistered users to preview, however they will need to sign-up inorder to buy our items.
+With our app, users may also view their past purchase history and if they are unsatisfied with their purchases, may return them and receive a full refund.
+Items will be visible for unregistered users to preview, however they will need to sign-up in order to buy our items.

 This application works by combining a custom backend server and database with our one of a kind front end client.
 Our team has built this app with love and